Matig-lab/agolic/README.md

 - **Mouse Wheel** or **+**, **-**: Adjust zoom.
 - **C**: Center the grid in screen.
 - **ESC** or **Q**: Quits the program.

+## Tests

+The tests uses the criterion framework.
+Make sure to have that installed

+1. Running tests: `$ make test`